immixvocalensemble/immixvocalensemble.github.io/nl/immix/sebastiaan_ammerlaan/index.md

 > **What is your artistic training and background?**

 I played the violin and later the viola from my early youth.
-I started singing in university and then studied classical singing in Utrecht and The Hague.
+I started singing in university and then studied classical singing in Utrecht and The Hague.<br><br>

 > **What is you most memorable artistic experience?**

 Singing the solo baritone part in Sun Dogs by Ēriks Ešenvalds with other ensemble singing students.
-It was such an honor to sing and the artistic quality was exactly where I wanted it to give me chills each concert.
+It was such an honor to sing and the artistic quality was exactly where I wanted it to give me chills each concert.<br><br>

 > **Immix Vocal Ensemble sprung out from NKK NXT, a traineeship organized by the Nederlands Kamerkoor where young singers explore what choir singing is about by creating and producing their own performance.
 Why did you want to be a part of this program?**

-I wanted to see where innovation in ensemble singing could be found that’s more than simply adding staging to what is otherwise a regular choir performance.
+I wanted to see where innovation in ensemble singing could be found that’s more than simply adding staging to what is otherwise a regular choir performance.<br><br>

 > **What is your superpower in Immix Vocal Ensemble?**